Do What the Locals Do!

 A beautiful drive, especially in the fall when the leaves are turning, and off the beaten path is the Battle Mountain Scenic Byway.
 An hour and a half from Deer Haven RV Park, pack your lunch and enjoy this beautiful day trip – just like the locals.
 Enjoy “Aspen Alley” along the route, especially pretty when the leaves change in fall (late September-early October).

 The Wyoming Frontier Prison in Rawlins is a short 40 minute drive from Deer Haven RV Park.
 The eighty year history of Wyoming’s first state penitentiary, now known as the Wyoming Frontier Prison, is as colorful and elaborate as the plot of a classic western movie.
 The cornerstone of the prison was laid in 1888, but due to funding issues and Wyoming’s notorious weather, the doors wouldn’t open for thirteen years.
 In December of 1901, the prison opened and consisted of 104 cells (Cell Block A), no electricity or running water, and very inadequate heating.
 The prison is said to be haunted by Big Nose George; Watch Travel Channel’s ghostly episode for a preview of what you might find when you visit!
 The Travel Channel’s Ghost Adventures and Zak Bagan also ventured to the prison; watch his ghostly investigation!
 Here are Directions to the Wyoming Frontier Prison

 Enjoy a short 5-10 minute walk to downtown Saratoga and enjoy quaint shops and fine restaurants.
-One of my favorites is the historic Hotel Wolf and Saloon, famous for it’s steaks and nightlife.
+One of my favorite restaurants is the historic Hotel Wolf and Saloon, famous for it’s steaks and nightlife.
 My great-grandfather can be seen in one of the old pictures in the saloon – look for the man with a halo around his head.
 Walk across the street for a nightcap at the Rustic Bar, a long time hang out for Saratoga residents.
 Or enjoy a round of golf at the Saratoga Hot Springs Resort followed by a nice dinner at Bellas Bistro or Firewater Public House.
 My favorite shopping destination is Laura M’s which features some of the best local artists and offers a variety of artwork, jewelry (including some of my custom jewelry!), clothing and other souvenirs.